 Three hours to go

-Breakfast is the most important meal of the day, so make sure you make time to fuel up before your ride.
+Breakfast is the most important meal of the day, so make sure you make time to fuel up before your cycling session.
 “Leave around two to three hours between a big meal and riding to allow the food to settle in your stomach.
 The closer you leave it to the start of the ride to eat the smaller the meal should be, and the sooner you should start eating on the bike.”

 A bowl of porridge with your chosen toppings.
 Top with a sprinkling of dried fruits and nuts and a drizzle of honey.